AryaDjenar/27-Nakshatras/README.md

 • Learn more panels on Grahas, Gunas, Ganas, and Purusharthas
 • Rooted in mythological and scriptural context

-## Tech Stack

-• HTML
-• CSS
-• JavaScript
-(no frameworks or external libraries)

-## Deployment

-This project is hosted using GitHub Pages.
-It is intended for both personal learning and for anyone who wants a visual and structured way to study the Nakshatras.

 ## References

 This work is based primarily on the following classical texts: